BIOS3010/Module-4-Pairwise-alignment-2/README.md

   print(alignment)
 ```

+**When the results from the other groups are ready on the Padlet:**
+- Discuss in the group: Are the results as expected?

-## 4.2 Running BLAST using the online tool
+## 4.2 Running BLAST using the online tool (~30 min)
 In this group exercise, we will try to identify human homologs of a the sequence of the RecA protein in E. coli bacteria.

 **Discuss in the group:**
 - What is a homologous sequence